cyverse/cyverse-sdk/docs/getting-started-systems.md

 If you also want to use Lonestar5 for application development or execution, repeat the steps on this page after logging into Lonestar5 via SSH ```ssh ls5.tacc.utexas.edu```

-*This completes the section on setting up private CyVerse HPC/storage systems.*
+*This completes the section on setting up CyVerse/TACC development systems*

 [Back](getting-started.md) |